pu2clr/SI4735/examples/SI47XX_02_LCD_20x4_I2C/README.md

-# Radios based on Si4735 working with LCD20x4 / I2C
+# Receivers based on Si4735 working with LCD20x4 / I2C

 This folder has examples of radios based on Si4735 working with LCD20x4 and I2C adapter device.